Frequently Aked Questions Regarding Paint Protection Film

 Yes, but it’s important to note that the coating should only be applied AFTER the paint protection film is installed.
 The coating will not interfere with the self-healing properties of the paint protection film.

-We recommend that the re-sprayed paintwork be left for a minimum of four weeks to harden before any paint protection film is applied.
+We recommend that the re-sprayed paintwork be left for a minimum of four weeks to allow all solvents to evaporate before any paint protection film is applied.

 Self healing paint protection film uses a special polymer in its clear coat that flows even though it is cured.
 This allows the clear coat to find its natural level again after being disturbed on the surface.